katdev16/file-orgernizer/README.md

 # file-orgernizer

-creating a file organizer that store files of different types in there dedicated folders.
+creating a file organizer using voice speech api from google for voice detetion .

+to run program run main.py

-1. abled to make folders based on the files in the directory
+1. abled to make folders
 2. move files to new directory
 3. keeps track of files moved
-4. abled to revert the files that were moved
+4. abled to create new files
-5. terminal based
-6. to creat exception for folders not to create based on numbers
+5. abled to delete